andrelcmoreira/elf98/doc/equipa_format.md

 1. Introduction

-This document aims to give a full technical description of the equipa's file format of elifoot98, focusing on how the team data is arranged into the file and how it is interpred by the game.
+This document aims to provide a technical description of the equipa's file format of elifoot98, focusing on how the team data is arranged into the file and how it's interpred by the game.

 2. The equipa format